Manage Your Type 2 Diabetes

 Learn more by viewing some Tips for Eating Healthy with Diabetes (PDF).

 The goal is to get at least 150 minutes per week of moderate-intensity activity.
-One way to do this is to try to fit in 20 to 25 minutes of activity every day.
+Start slow and build up to a goal of 30 minutes of moderate-intensity activity per day.
 Here is how to get motivated:

 - Find something you like.
-Share with your doctor discuss how to prepare, what to avoid and any special considerations.
+Share your interests with your doctor and discuss how to prepare, what to avoid and any special considerations.

 - Start small.
 For example, park farther from the door, take the stairs, or do yard work.

 - Find a partner.
-It helps you continue when someone is counting on you to show up.
+It motivates you to continue when someone is counting on you to show up.

-- Pick a goal.
+- Pick several small goals.
 Be specific, realistic and discuss them with your doctor.

-- Put it in on a calendar.
-Link it to daily activities, you could schedule a walk after lunch.
+- Put it on a calendar.
+Consider linking physical activity to daily tasks.
+For example, you could schedule a walk after lunch.

 Make & Keep Appointments

-You could see different doctors and specialists about your diabetes.
+Different doctors and specialists can help you manage your diabetes.
 They all want to help you manage it and stay in good health.
-Who you should see and how often:
+Recommendations for who you should see and how often include:

 - Dentist, every 6 months